Legends of Northern Cyprus About Love

 - Plan the first stop in Famagusta: visit the fortress and the site known as “Othello Castle.”

-- In the afternoon, travel to Kyrenia: walk along the harbor and promenade, where the story of “Black Girl Bay” is told.
+- In the afternoon, travel to Kyrenia: walk along the harbor and the promenade, where the story of “Black Girl Bay” is told.

 Frequently Asked Questions